 As you can see, installation costs can vary widely.
 Factors such as your office's cabling needs, your employees' phone requirements and your average call volume can all affect your installation costs considerably.

-If you have more questions and have a business in Northern California, contact Teledynamic.
+If you have more questions and have a business in the San Francisco Bay Area in need of business telecommunications, we invite you to contact us.
 We can answer your questions and give you an estimate that will make sense for your business.